llm-bible/llm-bible.github.io/_publications/ranaldi2023exploring.markdown

 bibkey: ranaldi2023exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.04673"}
-tags: ['BERT', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['BERT', 'Model Architecture', 'Training Techniques']
 ---
 Pre-trained Language Models such as BERT are impressive machines with the ability to memorize, possibly generalized learning examples.
 We present here a